FDA authorizes first e-cigarette, citing benefit for smokers - NewsBreak

 “The manufacturer’s data demonstrates its tobacco-flavored products could benefit addicted adult smokers who switch to these products – either completely or with a significant reduction in cigarette consumption.”

 E-cigarettes first appeared in the U.S. around 2007 with the promise of providing smokers with a less harmful alternative to smoking traditional tobacco cigarettes.
-The devices heat a nicotine solution in a vapor that’s inhaled.Flavored tobacco products ban causes more teenagers to switch to traditional tobacco products, study finds
+The devices heat a nicotine solution in a vapor that’s inhaled.FDA delays decision on e-cigarettes from vaping giant Juul

 But there has been little rigorous study of whether e-cigarettes truly help smokers quit.
 And efforts by the FDA to begin vetting vaping products and their claims were repeatedly slowed by industry lobbying and competing political interests.